The distribution of localization centers in some discrete random systems: Appendix 2

-The facts that the sequence $\{ \xi_L \}_L$ is a null-array and relatively compact follow from (\ref{stated below}), and Proposition \ref{infinite divisibility2} then proves the infinite divisibility of the limiting random measure $\xi$.
-The fact that $\xi$ is a point process and the estimate for its intensity measure ${\bf E} \xi(dE \times dx)$ follow similarly as in \cite{Killip-Nakano}, completing the proof of Theorem \ref{main theorem2}.
+The facts that the sequence $\{ \xi_L \}_L$ is a null-array and relatively compact follow from (\ref{stated below}), and then Proposition \ref{infinite divisibility2} proves the infinite divisibility of the limiting random measure $\xi$.
+The infinite divisibility of $\xi$ as a point process and the estimate for its intensity measure ${\bf E} \xi(dE \times dx)$ follow similarly as in \cite{Killip-Nakano}, completing the proof of Theorem \ref{main theorem2}.